microsoft/azurelinux-tutorials/docs/getting_started/boot.md

 - [Use Hyper-V to Boot Your ISO Installer](#use-hyper-v-to-boot-your-iso-installer)
 - [Use Hyper-V to Boot Your Offline Image](#use-hyper-v-to-boot-your-offline-image)

-The following guild walks through booting images and ISOs on Windows using Hyper-V.
+The following guide walks through booting images and ISOs on Windows using Hyper-V.

 ## Use Hyper-V to Boot Your ISO Installer